hanlinsun97/triadic-percolation/README.md

 Codes for triadic percolation on Poisson networks, scale-free networks and real networks written by Hanlin Sun (<sunhanlin15@gmail.com>) and Ginestra Bianconi (<ginestra.bianconi@gmail.com>).

 This repository contains Julia and C codes that have been optimized for the algorithm on large network models and datasets.
-We also provide MATLAB and Python codes that can be used alternatively for testing the algorithms on smaller (up to thousend nodes) networks.
+We also provide MATLAB and Python codes that can be used alternatively for testing the algorithms on smaller (up to thousands nodes) networks.

 Link to the paper: https://arxiv.org/pdf/2204.13067.pdf